zainahmedsharif/A-Novel-Multi-Task-Learning-Based-Approach-for-Multi-Energy-System-Load-Forecasting-/README.md

 ### Performance Metrics:

-Mean Absolute Percentage Error (MAPE): MAPE is a scale independent evaluation metric which can be used to compare algorithm performance across different time series as well.
+Mean Absolute Percentage Error (MAPE) is a scale independent evaluation metric which can be used to compare algorithm performance across different time series as well.
 For any forecasting algorithm, a lower MAPE translates to better performance.

-Root Mean Squared Error (RMSE): Mean absolute error is obtained by taking the mean of absolute difference between actual and predicted values.
+Mean Absolute Error (MAE): Mean absolute error is obtained by taking the mean of absolute difference between actual and predicted values.
 A model with higher accuracy would have a lower MAE.

 ### Key Findings:
 The D-TCNet model significantly outperformed single-task learning approaches and other state-of-the-art methods, particularly in accuracy (lower MAPE and RMSE).